Jerry-Master/IDAO_2022/README.md

 ## Environment

-There are installed the following packages, and all of their dependencies:
+The environment should have the following packages:

 * Numpy, Pandas, MatPlotLib, sklearn: The typical packages for data science.
 * Tensorflow (CPU): The package for neural network.